The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 1. Cookies

-Not edible, cookies are small bits of data that websites collect to keep track of your site activity, like where you’ve already logged in or when you have items in your shopping cart.
-While cookies themselves are not harmful, they can be used to identify users even when they are using different IP addresses or devices.
-Since cookies are stored on the user’s device rather than on the VPN server, it’s possible to be tracked via them while using a VPN.
+Cookies are not edible and are small pieces of data that websites use to monitor your activity on their sites such as where you have already logged in or that you have items in your shopping cart.
+Although cookies are not bad per se, they may be deployed to identify the users even when they are accessing other IP addresses or devices.
+Given the fact that cookies are saved on the local device of a user as opposed to the VPN server, one can be tracked by cookies even when using a VPN.

 2. Malware